Finite orbits in multivalued maps and Bernoulli convolutions: Branching systems

 For a Bernoulli system, $\beta$ must be between 1 and 2, and the endpoints of the interval are the fixed points of the two maps which are denoted $g_0$ and $g_1$ in this case.
 See Figure \ref{bc}.
 For each $\beta$ there is only one conjugacy class of these branching dynamical systems.
-So $z_0, z_1$ can be chosen.
-Since we like to have the same basic interval for different values of $\beta ,$ we take
+To obtain the same basic interval for different values of $\beta ,$ we take $[0,1]$ and the maps $g_0,g_1$ in \eqref{expa}.